 Graduation and Job Placement Rates

 The MHA program has a record of 95-100% graduation rates since 2003.
-All full-time MHA students who entered the program in fall 2011 graduated on time, in the spring of 2013 (100%).
+In the prior three academic years, 100% of full-time students completed the program within two years of enrollment.
 Our program has consistently had 95-100% job placement rates in either administrative fellowships or entry level management positions in healthcare or allied organizations within 3-6 months of graduation.
-All 20 of our spring 2013 MHA graduates were placed within 3 months of graduation (100% placement).
-Each year about 3-6 graduating students (out of 15-25) obtain nationally competitive one-year administrative fellowships at major health care systems or centers throughout the United States.
-These fellowships are designed to train new graduates across the hospital system for rapid advancement through the managerial ranks.
-In recent years the fellowship locations included MD Anderson Cancer Center in Houston, Aramark (multiple locations), Rush University Medical Center in Chicago, Boston University Medical Center in Boston, Kaiser Permanente, Veterans Administration Medical Centers (multiple locations), Wake Forest Medical Center in North Carolina, Palmetto Health in South Carolina, etc. Of 20 graduates in spring 2013, 5 were placed in administrative fellowships.
+Of AY2013-14 MHA graduates 92% acquired full-time jobs/administrative fellowships within 3 months of graduation.
+Each year about 3-5 graduating students (out of 15-25) obtain nationally competitive administrative fellowships at major health care systems or centers throughout the United States.
+These fellowships are designed to train new graduates across the hospital system for rapid advancement to leadership positions.
+In recent years the fellowship locations included MD Anderson Cancer Center, Montefiore Medical Center (Albert Einstein College of Medicine, Bronx, NY), Kaiser Permanente, Wake Forest Medical Center in North Carolina, Palmetto Health in South Carolina, to name a few.
+Of 24 graduates in AY2013-14, three students obtained administrative fellowships.

 Educational Goals and Content